Bark (sound): Naturally "barkless" dog breeds

 Compared to most domestic dogs, the bark of a dingo is short and monosyllabic.
 During observations, the Australian dingo's bark has a small variability; sub-groups of bark types, common among domestic dogs, could not be found.
 Furthermore, just 5% of the observed vocalizations consisted of barking.
 Australian dingoes bark only in swooshing noises or a mixture of atonal and tonal.
 Also, barking is almost exclusively used for giving warnings.
 Warn-barking in a homotypical sequence and a kind of "warn-howling" in a heterotypical one have also been observed.
 The bark-howling starts with several barks and then fades into a rising and ebbing howl and is probably, similarly to coughing, used to warn the puppies and members of the pack.
 Dingoes also emit a sort of "wailing" sound, which they use most often when approaching a water hole, probably to warn already present dingoes.
 According to current knowledge, it is impossible to get Australian dingoes to bark more often by making them associate with other domestic dogs.
 However, Alfred Brehm reported a dingo that learned the more "typical" form of barking and knew how to use it, while its brother did not.
 Whether dingoes bark or bark-howl less overall is unknown.

 The extinct Hare Indian dog of northern Canada was not known to bark in its native homeland, though puppies born in Europe learned how to imitate the barking of other dogs.
 When hurt or afraid, it howled like a wolf, and when curious, it made a sound described as a growl building up to a howl.

 The Basenji of central Africa produces a yodel-like sound due to its unusually shaped larynx.
 This trait also gives the Basenji the nickname "Barkless Dog".

-Barking in other animals
+In other animals

 Besides dogs and wolves, other canines like coyotes and jackals can bark.
 Their barks are similar to those of wolves and dogs.

 The warning bark of a fox is higher and more drawn out than barks of other canids.

 There are non-canine species with vocalizations that may be described as barking.
 Because the alarm call of the muntjac resembles a dog's bark, they are sometimes known as "barking deer".
 Eared seals are also known to bark.
 Prairie dogs employ complex communication involving barks and rhythmic chirps.
 Various bird species produce vocalizations that include the canonical features of barking, especially when avoiding predators.
 Some primate species, notably gorillas, can and do vocalize in short barks.